mrbeewer/SinatraShoppingList/README.md

 # SinatraShoppingList
-A shopping list that allows the user to add, update, and delete items from said list.
+A CRUD shopping list that allows the user to add, update, and delete items from said list.

 ![Screen shot of ShoppingList](https://github.com/mrbeewer/SinatraShoppingList/blob/master/screenshots/ShoppingList_Login-Register_3Dec2015.png)